Free test and tag checklist (au/nz)

 Preview the template

-What is test and tag?
+What is a test and tag checklist (au/nz)?

 Test and tag (or portable appliance testing) is the process of inspecting and electrically testing portable electrical equipment to confirm it is safe to use.
 In Australia and New Zealand, test and tag is governed by AS/NZS 3760, the standard for in-service safety inspection and testing of electrical equipment.
 The process involves two stages: a visual inspection (checking the plug, cable, body and previous tag) and electrical testing using a calibrated test instrument (typically insulation resistance, earth continuity and polarity).